So you’re dreaming about filling your life with freedom, discoveries and travels?

 Camper van bedding options

-While you can shower and cook outside the van, the main point of vanlife is to sleep in there.
+While you can shower and cook outside the van, the main point of vanlife is to sleep in it.

 Regular Van Bed frame